pointnetwork/pointnetwork/api/web/README.md

 The **Point Network Web App Utility** is rendered using the [Fastify-NextJS](https://github.com/fastify/fastify-nextjs) plugin.
 Essentially this plugin enables server side rendering of React JS components via a Fastify Node JS API.

+When you start up a node, for example Node 1, then the Point Network Web Utility will be available via [http://localhost:2468/](http://localhost:2468/).

 ## Folder Structure

 The application is structured as follows: